Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-which can be inserted into Eqs. \ref{eq:degree_r1g_overall}, \ref{eq:spd_r1g_psi} to obtain the approximate closed-form of the survival function of the SPLD in scale-free graphons.
+which can be inserted into Eqs. \eqref{eq:degree_r1g_overall}, \eqref{eq:spd_r1g_psi} to obtain the approximate closed form of the survival function of the GLD in scale-free graphons.
 We illustrate with three special cases based on the power law exponent of the degree distribution: (1) an ER graph (where the power law exponent $\theta\to\infty\implies\alpha\to 0$), (2) a BA scale-free graphon (where the power law exponent $\theta=3\implies\alpha=\frac{1}{2}$ \cite{barabasi1999bagraph}), and (3) a ``highly scale-free'' graphon (for which $\theta=2\implies\alpha=1$).
-We express the degree-controlling parameter $h$ in terms of the mean degree $\avgdegree$ (see Appendix \ref{sec:apdx_sfg_spl}).
-Assuming $h\ll 1$, from Eqs. \ref{eq:degree_net_r1g}, \ref{eq:sfg_eta}, \ref{eq:sfg_gamma} we obtain:
+We express the degree-controlling parameter $h$ in terms of the mean degree $\avgdegree$ (see Appendix \ref{sec:apdx_graphons}).
+Assuming $h\ll 1$, from Eqs. \eqref{eq:degree_net_r1g}, \eqref{eq:sfg_eta}, \eqref{eq:sfg_gamma} we obtain:

-and for the ER graph ($\alpha=0$) Eqs. \ref{eq:degree_net_r1g}, \ref{eq:sfg_eta} yield:
+and for the ER graph ($\alpha=0$) Eqs. \eqref{eq:degree_net_r1g}, \eqref{eq:sfg_eta} yield:

-Assuming $h\ll 1$, we obtain from Eqs. \ref{eq:sfg_eta}, \ref{eq:sfg_h}, \ref{eq:sfg_er_degree}:
+Assuming $h\ll 1$, we obtain from Eqs. \eqref{eq:sfg_eta}, \eqref{eq:sfg_h}, \eqref{eq:sfg_er_degree}:

-From Eq. \ref{eq:sfg_eta_} we note that assuming sparsity---of the form $f(x)=\order{n^{-\frac{1}{2}}}\implies\beta=\order{n^{-1}}$---yields asymptotically bounded values of $\eta$ for the BA and highly scale-free graphons, and thus for the degree's variance, unlike typical scale-free networks.
-Therefore, we do not assume sparsity here and set $\beta=1$, while maintaining finite mean degree $\avgdegree$, which yields asymptotically unbounded $\eta$ and variance in the degrees, and permits a check of our formalism when sparsity is not enforced.
-In Fig. \ref{fig:spl_sfg} we show various node and node pair functions for the BA scale-free graphon with $n=512$, $\avgdegree=4$ and $\alpha=1/2$.
-The expected degree, percolation probability, and expected geodesic lengths are obtained via Eqs. \ref{eq:degree_r1g}, \ref{eq:gcc_consistency_r1g} and \ref{eq:spd_r1g_psi} respectively.
-In Fig. \ref{fig:spl_emp_vs_ana}, we show that the empirical and analytic estimates of expected geodesic lengths are in good agreement for this scale-free graphon, and its discretized SBM counterpart.
+From Eq. \eqref{eq:sfg_eta_} we note that assuming sparsity from Eq. \eqref{eq:sparsity_constraint_general}---of the form $f(x)=\bigtheta{n^{-\frac{1}{2}}}\implies\beta=\bigtheta{1}$---yields asymptotically bounded values of $\eta$ for the BA and highly scale-free graphons, and thus for the degree's variance, unlike typical scale-free networks.
+However, we can use large values of $\beta=\bigtheta{n}$ while maintaining finite mean degree $\avgdegree$, which permits an assessment of our formalism when ``sparsity'' is not enforced.
+In Fig. \ref{fig:spl_sfg} we show various node and node pair functions for the BA scale-free graphon with $n=512=\beta$, $\avgdegree=4$ and $\alpha=1/2$.
+The expected degree, percolation probability, and expected geodesic lengths are obtained via Eqs. \eqref{eq:degree_r1g}, \eqref{eq:gcc_consistency_r1g} and \eqref{eq:spd_r1g_psi} respectively.
+In Fig. \ref{fig:spl_emp_vs_ana}, we show that the empirical and analytic estimates of expected geodesic lengths are in good agreement for this scale-free graphon, and its discretised SBM counterpart.